 - 4.2.
 All employees receiving money (including cash, cheques, credit card payments etc.) must comply with the relevant procedures issued by the RFO to ensure that the sums are properly recorded, receipted and banked. - 4.3.
 No cash payment in excess of £1,000 will be accepted. - 4.4.
-The Head of Customer Services will manage the Council Tax and Non-Domestic Rating collection service on behalf of the Council; including the billing and debt recovery procedures. - 4.5.
-The DRFO shall manage a sundry debt collection service on behalf of the Council and all sums due must be registered by raising an invoice on the Council's financial management system. - 4.6.
-All budget managers are required to ensure that: - Invoices and invoice adjustments are raised promptly. - Invoice queries are answered promptly. - The Sundry debt team are informed of any information that may affect the recovery of any invoiced sums. - All debts are collected in a timely fashion. - They periodically consider, in liaison with the Sundry debt team, whether there would be a more effective or efficient way of collecting sums due (e.g. cash in advance).
+The Chief Operating Officer (Assistant Director) will manage the Council Tax and Non-Domestic Rating collection service on behalf of the Council; including the billing and debt recovery procedures. - 4.5.
+The RFO shall manage a sundry debt collection service on behalf of the Council and all sums due must be registered by raising an invoice on the Council's financial management system. - 4.6.
+All budget managers are required to ensure that: - Invoices and invoice adjustments are raised promptly. - Invoice queries are answered promptly. - The Income Team are informed of any information that may affect the recovery of any invoiced sums. - All debts are collected in a timely fashion. - They periodically consider, in liaison with the Income Team, whether there would be a more effective or efficient way of collecting sums due (e.g. cash in advance). - They comply with the Debt Management Policy.